digital-asset/daml/unreleased.rst

 - [Extractor - Experimental] Extractor now stores exercise events in the single table data format.
 See `issue #3274 <https://github.com/digital-asset/daml/issues/3274>`__.
 - [DAML Compiler] Fix compile error caused by instantiating generic templates at ``Numeric n``.
+- [Sandbox] Timing about database operations are now exposed over JMX as well as via the logs.